 How is it that Electronic Music has not been recognized in the history books like Jazz, it's had the same impact?
 Detroit Techno and Chicago house music has had an enormous effect on the entire world yet the guys that created it had to move away to Europe to make a living.
 As Disco died, house and techno flourished and Europe embraced our forgotten culture as Americans turned our ears to rock and hip hop.

 Pioneers like Jeff Mills, Juan Atkins, Eddie Fowlkes, Kevin Saunderson, Derrick May, Carl Craig, Stacy Pullen, Louie Vega, Kenny Dope, Joe Claussell, Derrick Carter, Farley "Jackmaster" Funk, Steve "Silk" Hurley, Larry Heard, etc. are forgotten? (+ MANY more)

 Some of the Pioneers of House Music

-Maybe it's just the nature of the genre; it moves so quickly, and much of it is only temporary before being painted over.
+Maybe it's just the nature of the genre; it moves so quickly, and much of it is only temporary before being forgotten in a flurry of new tracks (30,000K more a week hit the market).
 It's almost like graffiti; it's there and then it's forgotten.
-That's excusable on some level, but ultimately we have a very rich and incredible history that we should try to preserve and respect.
+That's excusable on some level, but ultimately we have a important history that we should try to preserve and respect.

-We will do our best to preserve the history of electronic music with Magnetic Magazine because talk (and rants) are cheap.
-I'm just going to do it, so you can expect to see more interviews and coverage of the pioneers like Jeff Mills.
+We will do our best to preserve the history of electronic music with Magnetic Magazine because talk is cheap and forgetting these stories is tragic.